cmallwitz/Financials-Extension/README.md

 # Financials-Extension

-### Update (18 Dec 2022) Yahoo deployed a major change to their website breaking the extension.
-Latest version 3.2.0 restores fields from Summary tab (values from Statistics and Profile tabe will be fixed later)
+## Update (20 Dec 2022) Yahoo deployed a major website change

+The latest version 3.2.1 restores almost all extension functionality.
+The only fields missing is LAST_PRICE_DATE and LAST_PRICE_TIME - somehow this is handled now using JavaScript making it a pain to extract.

+## Overview

 This is a Python based extension for LibreOffice Calc to make stock market, index and FX data available in Calc spreadsheets - currently supporting Yahoo's and Financial Times' finance websites using old-fashioned web scraping.